 Across continents and against the efforts of sceptical governments, prominent climate change deniers and shadowy lobbyists, Hot Air is the urgent story of how the science was developed, how it has been repeatedly sabotaged, and why humanity hasn’t a second to spare in the fight to halt climate change.

-In conversation with Philippa Nuttall Jones, editor in chief for environment and sustainability at the New Statesman.
+In conversation with Philippa Nuttall, editor in chief for environment and sustainability at the New Statesman.

 1 ticket per account for online events.

 If you wish to make a Group Booking please contact us.

 Duration: 1 hour | 6.30pm GMT

 Professor Peter Stott is a Science Fellow in Climate Attribution at the Met Office’s Hadley Centre and Professor in Detection and Attribution at the University of Exeter.
 He has played a leading role in the UN’s Intergovernmental Panel on Climate Change and has been published in Nature and Science among many other journals.
 Peter will be the Met Office Science Coordinator for the COP26 Science Pavilion.

 Philippa Nuttall is editor in chief, environment and sustainability, at the New Statesman.
 She is based in Brussels and has over 20 years experience as a journalist and communications expert covering environmental issues, energy and climate change from the UK, France and Belgium.
 She was previously editor in chief at Energy Monitor.